 5) No, I have not looked into “camping” as my belief in its’ theory is doubtful.

 6) “When the lateral movement of the mandible takes place, and the horse’s incisors are in occlusion, BUT there is a slant, or a curvature, this HAS to separate the back teeth, and hence you would notice a larger temporal muscle on one side.” – This is classic “cart and horse” argument.
 Which came first.
 Your statement requires that the over-eruption of the incisors which is causing the uneven bite is an active event which forces the jaw out of position.
 My view is that the over-eruption is a passive event secondary to the horse’s chewing movement.
 Removing incisor growth doesn’t cause the teeth to become re-balanced.
 However, removing the pain being caused by the cheek teeth will allow it to close correctly and over time the incisors can self correct.
-Nobody though has taken the time to prove this.
+Nobody has taken the time to prove this.
 As far as the asymmetry of the muscle, that again can be caused by an altered chewing pattern caused by pain, not by incisor obstruction.
 In fact most horses select one side to chew their food (so do we humans) and in almost every horse, the soft tissue below the left temporomandibular joint (TMJ) is larger than the right and in some, it is also painful to pressure.